westerntoad/OCChessBot/README.md

 # OCChessBot

-Hi, I'm the official Discord bot made for the Olympic College Chess Club!
+Hi, I'm the Discord bot made for the Olympic College Chess Club!
 I am currently a work in progress and nonoperational.
 If you have any suggestions or interest in developing me, feel free to branch this project!

 https://lichess.org/team/olympic-college-chess-club